Inventory for Your Rental Property

 Schedule of condition

-Normally the inventory and schedule of condition are combined in one document.
+The inventory and schedule of condition normally combine into one document.
 However, the difference between them is that they cover distinctly different areas.

 Before you move in, check that everything listed on the inventory is present and correct.
 You should also double check the condition of everything, as stated on the schedule of condition.